karlotness/adrt/README.md

 The code in this repository is licensed under a 3-clause BSD license.
 See [LICENSE.txt](LICENSE.txt) for the license text.

+We also make available several pre-built binary copies of this software.
+The binary build for Windows includes additional license terms for runtime code included as part of the software.
+Review the LICENSE.txt file in the binary build package for more information.

 [pypi]: https://pypi.org/project/adrt/
 [docs]: https://adrt.readthedocs.io/en/latest/
 [tests]: https://github.com/karlotness/adrt/actions